 These days we hear a lot about how certain behaviors and lifestyle choices affect our brains.
 Neuroscience is making tremendous discoveries and advancements that are leading the way toward better brains and happier lives.
-Yet in most cases the data aren’t yet proof enough to make solid claims that any specific behavior change will definitely change any one individual's mental health in a specific way.

 We can, of course, decide to do nothing about our mental outlook – that’s a choice.
-OR we may choose to adjust our behaviors and lifestyles to improve our brains and our mental outlook simply because we want greater happiness.
+Or we may choose to adjust our behaviors and lifestyles to improve our brains and mental outlook simply because we want greater happiness.
 This choice can’t be made for any individual.
 Real brain change takes personal effort.
 Yet progress may gather strength with each person who decides to harness the power of their own brain to feel better.

 In this neuroscience section of the website we’ll outline the existing data behind the exercises that we’re offering.
 That way you can decide for yourself whether the science is strong enough for you to make the effort to change your lifestyle and adopt new habits in support of your own mental well-being.